 Decide whether you want to live solo or with roommates.
 If privacy isn’t crucial for you, living together may be a fun way of lowering your costs and meeting new people.
-You can check “Kollektiver i København” Facebook group to search for mates.
+You can check the “Kollektiver i København” Facebook group to search for options.

-Next, decide what you need from your neighborhood – do you want a quiet place, near a park or maybe a flat in a busy district, full of nightlife?
+Next, decide what you need from your neighborhood – do you want a quiet place, close to a park or maybe a flat in a busy district, full of nightlife?

-If you’re into art, tattoos, underground music and industrial spaces, consider looking for an apartment in Vesterbro or Kødbyen.
-These are the Copenhagen’s hipster districts.
+If you’re into art, tattoos, underground music, and industrial spaces, consider looking for an apartment in Vesterbro or near Kødbyen.
+These are the Copenhagen hipster districts.

-While choosing the neighborhood, remember about commute – even the greatest place will be a pain if you’re going to spend hours getting to school or work each day.
+While choosing the neighborhood, remember to consider the commute – even the greatest place will be a pain if you’re going to spend hours getting to school or work each day.
 Biking may also be a great choice.

 3# Housing rules – know your rights and duties

-Use both online (social media, websites, Google) and offline (friends, posters, fliers) means to find a great looking room or a cool flat.
+Use both online (social media, websites, Google) and offline (friends, posters, flyers) means to find a great looking room or a cool flat.
 Don’t be shy to ask around – local people will surely help you out.
 You can check Facebook groups like “Lejeboliger til unge og studerende, gratis og sikkert” or “Lejeboliger i Kbh”.
-You can also use multiple websites to check the offers and contact landlords, however most of them are paid.
-Some of them are: https://www.akutbolig.dk/, https://www.apartmentincopenhagen.com/ or https://www.boligportal.dk/en/rentals_denmark
+You can also use multiple websites to check the offers and contact landlords, however most of the sites are paid.
+Some of them are: https://www.akutbolig.dk/, https://www.apartmentincopenhagen.com/, https:/www.lejebolig.dk, https://www.voresstudiebolig.dk/ or https://www.boligportal.dk/en/rentals_denmark

 Beware of scams and automatically renewed subscriptions!

 Sometimes landlords require both the deposit and a prepaid rent – meaning the money used to cover the last month or months of your contract.
 Keep in mind that you’ll still need to pay your regular rent, which will make it a double payment on the first month (or more).
-Both the deposit and the prepaid cannot be bigger than 3 months’ worth of rent.
-Meaning the maximum amount of money the landlord can ask for at the beginning is 6x rent’s worth and a regular rent for the first month.
+Both the deposit and the prepaid amount must not be bigger than 3 months’ worth of rent.
+Meaning the maximum amount of money, the landlord can ask for at the time of move-in, is 6x rent’s worth and a regular rent for the first month.
 Anything more than that is illegal.

 The custom notice time is 3 months for both sides.
-Duration of the contract varies, check yours out.
+The duration of the contract varies, check yours out.

 Be sure to pay attention to any bills and other payments mentioned in the lease.
 Try not to use cash – bank billings are always a proof in case of a scam.